 At some point in our lives, acne has become a major bother and for some, acne breakouts can have lasting effects in the form of acne scars.
-The prominent buzz for acne scar removal in Singapore is laser treatments.
+The prominent buzz for acne scar removal is laser treatments.
 While lasers have shown tremendous effectiveness on acne removal and a lot of dermatological studies have backed them up, this question still remains:

 Do you really need laser treatment for acne scar removal?